 We keep track of our wool on its travels.

 Our fleece, now skirted and classed, is pressed into bales for the journey to the mainland.
 There’s only one way off Kangaroo Island for our wool – across the treacherous waters of Backstairs Passage.
-On modern ferries the crossing is benign, but this stretch of water has claimed many ships in the past.
+On modern ferries, the crossing begins, but this stretch of water has claimed many ships in past history.

 We keep track of our wool on its travels, and can trace each bale back to the flock it was shorn from.
 Once it reaches the mainland (sometimes called the North Island by locals), it undergoes testing to determine its quality and ensure it is free of any chemical residue.

 While much of it is then sold, a special portion is destined to return to its source.